MightyCall Mobile MightyCall Mobile AppGoogle Play

-A dropped call can be immensely frustrating, whether it is a call to your friend, coworker, or client.
-But if you run a business, consistently this problem can be more than just frustrating: if it repeats, it can significantly impact your bottom line and hamper your ability to run your business.
+A dropped call can be immensely frustrating, whether it is with a friend, coworker, or client.
+But if you run a business and this is becoming a consistent problem, it can be more than just frustrating.
+If it repeats, it can significantly impact your bottom line and hamper your ability to run your business.

-But what a call drop is, why does this happen?
+But what is a call drop, and why does this happen?
 How to fix dropped calls and save your business from dropping into the technological abyss?
-Here, we will be addressing all those questions (and more), so that you can equip yourself to handle this annoying problem.
+Here, we will address all those questions (and more) so you can equip yourself to handle this annoying problem.

 What is a dropped call?